Trouble With Sign-In:

 Another possible fix is to click on the words "Sign Out" in the upper right corner of the page, and then try logging in again.

-Trouble with Username or Password:
+Trouble with Email or Password:

-Make sure the Email or Username and Password you are using are correct.
+Make sure the Email and Password you are using are correct.
 They must be typed in EXACTLY as you originally entered them, using appropriate capitals, lower case letters, spaces, underscores ( _ ), hyphens ( - ), etc.

-If you are getting a message that your Password is invalid and you are certain that it is correct, your computer may be automatically inserting an incorrect Password that it associates with your Email or Username from some other online account that you established.
+If you are getting a message that your Password is invalid and you are certain that it is correct, your computer may be automatically inserting an incorrect Password that it associates with your Email from some other online account that you established.
 This can be fixed one of three ways:

 Changing Subscription Account Information:

-If you need to change your e-mail address, phone number, physical address, Name, Username, Password, or credit card or renewal information, you may do so as follows: First, sign in (click on "Sign In" at the top right corner of this page); Once logged in, go back to the top right corner and click on the words "Welcome,..." (which includes your first name).
+If you need to change your e-mail address, phone number, physical address, Name, Password, or credit card or renewal information, you may do so as follows: First, sign in (click on "Sign In" at the top right corner of this page); Once logged in, go back to the top right corner and click on the words "Welcome,..." (which includes your first name).
 This will take you to the My Account page.
 Once there, click on the item that you want to edit, make the change, and hit the Submit button.

 Renewing Your Subscription: